fazlulhaquejony/SubFeat/README.md

 #  SubFeat

+### Abstract
-The PyFest is an extensive Python-based tool for generating various numerical feature pre- sentation schemes from DNA, RNA and protein sequences.
-This tool is also able to select the best features among from previously generated vast amount of features.
-After that, it can train model, to evaluate model using various machine learning techniques.
+The SubFeat is an extensive Python-based tool for generating various numerical feature representation schemes from DNA, RNA and protein primary structure sequences.
+It is an extension edition of the [PyFeat](https://github.com/mrzResearchArena/PyFeat).
+We additionally provide the feature overlapping option that user can customize it for own research purposes; we also prove an ensemble classification technique.
+This  After that, it can train model, to evaluate model using various machine learning techniques.

 ### [1].
 Read File:
 All the datasets file are in `FASTA` format which can be with `.txt` or `.fasta` extension.
 E.g. `anyName.txt` or  `anyName.fasta`.
 Please know more about the FASTA file format ([by clicking here!](https://en.wikipedia.org/wiki/FASTA_format)).